liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 1. Run a test migration with 20 to 30 tasks using one agent to test the throughput per agent.
 Record the time.
 2. Estimate the number of tasks for your entire migration.
 Take the length of time it took one test agent to process, and calculate the number of agents for the migration.
 Factor in the overall length of time you have to complete your migration project.
-3. If you have already created more agents than you need, they can be disabled by selecting the agent within Migration Manager.
+3. If you created more agents than you need, they can be disabled by selecting the agent within Migration Manager.

 ## Set up an agent